-Application Fee \$ 25.00 Application Fee \$ 25.

-Applied Music and Methods Courses Fee - (per credit hour) \$ 210.00

-(includes MU 170, MU 172, MU 174, and MU 270) This fee is in addition to regular tuition charges

-Art Education Fee - (per course) \$ 15.00

-Audit Fee (per course) \$ 150.00

-Any person may audit a course provided space is available in the class.
+Enrollment Fee \$ 175.00 Applied Music and Methods Courses Fee - (per credit hour) (includes MU 170, MU 172, MU 174, and MU 270) This fee is in addition to regular tuition charges 312.00 Art Education Fee - (per course) \$ 50.00 Audit Fee (per course) \$ 150.00 Any person may audit a course provided space is available in the class.
 In classes that have an enrollment limit, regularly enrolled students who wish to audit will be given preference over community residents who are not regularly enrolled students.
 The Auditor must request audit status at the time of registration.
 After the drop/add period, credit registrations may not be changed to audit, and audit registrations may not be changed to credit.
 If a student is taking 12 or more credit hours in addition to an audited course and the audited course does not cause the student's course load to exceed 17 hours, there shall be no additional charge for the audited course.

-This per semester fee covers, sports events, lab fees and related items.

-Education Practicum Fee (specific course only) \$ 50.00

-Enrollment Fee \$ 175.00

-Graduation Fee \$ 50.00

-The graduation fee must be paid to graduate and must accompany each graduation application.
-This is a non-refundable fee.

-Late Payment Fee \$ 50.00

-Parking Tag \$ 50.00

-Placement Retest Fee \$ 10.00

-Under certain circumstances, students with borderline scores may be permitted to retake placement tests.
-A non-refundable fee of \$10.00 will be assessed for retesting.

-Returned Check Fee/Non-Sufficient Funds Fee (per returned item \$ 35.00 --- -------------------- ----------

-Student Activity Fee (per semester) \$ 100.00

-Student Insurance Fee (residential only) \$ 100.00

-Student Insurance Fee (athletes only) \$ 132.00

-Technology Fee \$ 125.00

-Textbooks

-Textbooks are available for purchase through our online bookstore.
-The cost of textbooks is not included in the tuition.
-Textbooks may be charged to a student's account with the university only if their financial aid, including student loans, will cover the cost.

-Transcript Fee e (per transcript) \$ 10.0 )0

-Transcript Special Handling Fee|Expedited (per transcript) \$ 30.00
+Campus Fee This per semester fee covers, sports events, lab fees and related items. \$ 280.00 Education Practicum Fee (specific course only) \$ 50.00 Graduation Fee The graduation fee must be paid to graduate and must accompany each graduation application.
+T 100.00 is a non-refundable fee.
+Placement Retest Fee Under certain circumstances, students with borderline scores may be permitted to retake placeme \$10.00 will be assessed for retesting.
+10.00 ests.
+A non-refundable fee of Returned Check Fee/Non-Sufficient Funds Fee (per returned item) \$ 40.00 Student Activity Fee (per semester) \$ 100.00 Student Insurance Fee (residential only) \$ 120.00 Student Insurance Fee (athletes only) \$ 180.00 Technology Fee \$ 125.00 Textbooks Textbooks are available for purchase through our online bookstore.
+The cost of textbooks is not in be charged to a student's account with the university only if their financial aid, including student lo Transcript Fee (per transcript) \$ 20.00 Transcript Special Handling Fee Expedited (per transcript) \$ 30.00

-Transient Fee (per registration) \$ 25.00
+Transient Fee (per registration)

-Withdrawal Fee (per course) \$ 20.00
+Withdrawal Fee (per course)